TheRaytracers/freecad-povray-render/doc/tipsAndTricks.md

 ## Lights

 By default we defined a lightsource which is placed exactly at the position of the camera.
 If you switch it of some ambient light will remain.
 With our default lightsource the shadows are not so impressing.
 You can define as many lights as you want from different types in the .inc file.
-For more information about light see [POV-Ray wiki](http://www.povray.org/documentation/3.7.0/r3_4.html#r3_4_4).
+For more information about light see [POV-Ray Wiki](http://www.povray.org/documentation/3.7.0/r3_4.html#r3_4_4).
+Alternative we made a template for you (in this example an area light with soft shadows): [Area Light Template](../Examples/Templates/AreaLight.inc)

 ## Textures and materials